June 25, 2020

 5. Neither celibacy nor marriage is to be elevated over the other.

-The big takeaways for me.
-Begin with divine revelation not human anthropology.
+The big takeaways for me: Begin with divine revelation not human anthropology—with theology not sociology.
 The biblical vision must shape the human condition and not the other way around.
 Theological wisdom must set the framework in which to understand and interpret human experience and not the other way around.
-Many of the problems we face in the twenty-first century church can largely be attributed to getting this precisely backwards.
+Many of the problems we face in the twenty-first century church can largely be attributed to getting this precisely backward.

 1. In the old days, happiness and holiness were practically synonymous.
 Now they are largely two different things.
 How would you differentiate between the terms and how might your life bring them together again?